 Some men only have homosexual feelings during a certain period of their lives.

 Everyone chooses whether to call himself/herself homosexual, lesbian or bisexual.
-For instance, men may have sex with men, but call themselves homosexual.
+For instance, some men may have sex with men, but do not call themselves homosexual.

 Why are people homosexual?